Applications have closed for the 2022/23 season. Please check back next fall to apply for 2023/24.

 In 2018/19, the program provided 30 spots for AIARE Level 1 courses in Washington state.
 During the 2019/20 season, this program awarded another 30 spots to low-income women to take their AIARE Level 1 courses held in Washington, Oregon, and Colorado states, at 50-100% cost-paid.

-Though gender disparity across snow sports recreationally is decreasing, women make up approximately 10% of those paid to work in avalanche avoidance or mitigation including: professional ski patrol, mountain guides, avalanche educators, and forecasters.
+Though gender disparity across recreational snow sports is decreasing, women make up approximately 10% of those paid to work in avalanche avoidance or mitigation, including: professional ski patrol, mountain guides, avalanche educators, and forecasters.
 Given the lack of clear pathways working in these professions, mentorship is an important component to gaining experience and learning the trade, but can be elusive and challenging to find.
-The Women’s Mentorship Program was designed to address these challenges but helping women build the connections and experience necessary to advance towards professional avalanche work.
+The Women’s Mentorship Program was designed to address these challenges by helping women build the connections and experience necessary to advance toward professional avalanche work.